 Students may choose from a variety of intermediate and advanced courses in Chemistry, including courses on special topics taught by faculty members actively doing research in those areas.
 Courses in related fields, such as physics, mathematics, biochemistry, biophysics, polymer science, materials science, and computer science, may also be taken.

 Each student takes an oral comprehensive exam.
 This exam consists of a description of the student's research progress and the defense of a brief original research proposal.

-Completion of a dissertation based on original research is the most important requirement for the Ph.D. in chemistry.
+Completion of a dissertation based on original research is the most important requirement for the Ph.D. in Chemistry.
 This research usually begins during the first year of study.
-Each student selects a faculty adviser, who heads a committee responsible for guiding research development.
+Each student selects a faculty advisor, who heads a committee responsible for guiding research development.
 The culmination of the Ph.D. program is the presentation and oral defense of a thesis based on the student's research.